 Accommodations: Azure Sky Hotel, Hilton Palm Springs, Sparrow’s Lodge

-Start the day in Anza Borrego exploring the charming downtown and walking among the giant metal sculptures created by Ricardo Breceda.
-Stop to see the Salton Sea en route to Indio, where you can stop for a pre-booked guided naturalist jeep tour of the San Andreas Fault and learn more about the plants, animals, geology, seismology, and history of the California desert.
+Begin your day in Anza Borrego by exploring its charming downtown.
+Stroll among the towering metal sculptures crafted by artist Ricardo Breceda, a must-see desert attraction.
+Stop by the Salton Sea on your way to Indio.
+Here, you can take a pre-booked naturalist jeep tour of the San Andreas Fault.
+Learn about the region’s unique plants, wildlife, geology, seismology, and rich desert history.
 End the day in Palm Springs, where you can check into a resort and relax for a few days of sunbathing, art and architecture, shopping, and fine dining.
 After all that hiking and adventuring on the open road, you’ll have earned a spa treatment or two!